const5craciun/chatbot_ai_agent/README.md

 # chatbot_ai_agent project
+# keywords: Agentic AI, LLMs, HuggingFace, AWS Bedrock, LangChain, LangGraph

 This project leverages the capabilities of an LLM, creates 3 tools and uses them to extract information from a dataframe.
 Capabilities:
     - Retrieves information from table using SQL queries
-    - Creates plots, but only lineplots are supported with sufficient tests
+    - Creates plots, but only lineplots are supported with sufficient tests On bedrock_chat.ipynb I implement a similar method, but this time using langChain and LangGraph.

 Requirements to run on your local machine:
 1. Python version - 3.11